Board of Directors Code of Conduct

 - Practice civility and respect in discussions and debate - The dignity, style, values, and opinions of each Board Member shall be respected.
 Difficult questions, tough challenges to a particular point of view, and criticism of ideas and information are legitimate elements of a free democracy in action.
 This does not allow, however, Board Members to make belligerent comments.

 - Honor the role of the Chair in maintaining order.
 It is the responsibility of the Chair to keep the comments of Board Members on track during public meetings.
 Board Members should honor efforts by the Chair to focus discussion on current agenda items.
 If there is disagreement about the agenda or the Chair’s actions, those objections should be voiced politely and with reason.

 - Avoid personal comments that could offend other Board Members.

-- Demonstrate effective problem-solving approaches.
-Board Members have a public stage to show how individuals with disparate and differing points of view can find common ground and seek a compromise that benefits the community as a whole.
+- Demonstrate practical problem-solving approaches.
+Board Members have a public stage to show how individuals with disparate and differing points of view can find common ground and seek a compromise that benefits the community.

 - Differing viewpoints are healthy in the decision-making process.
 Individuals have the right to disagree with ideas and opinions, but without being disagreeable.
-Once the Board of Directors takes action, Board Members should commit to supporting said action and not to create barriers to the implementation of said action.
+Once the Board of Directors acts, Board Members should commit to supporting said action and not to create barriers to the implementation of said action.

 Board Conduct with Foundation Staff